garogers01/Fakebook/README.md

 - views/suggestions.html: html and ejs for page

 5. Suggest people to add with at least 1 similar interests (triadic closure)
-- routes/similar.js: added new router: implemented get request to show people (that user is not friends with) to add based off interests
+- routes/similar.js: added new router; implemented get request to show people (that user is not friends with) to add based off interests
 - views/similar.html: html and ejs for page

 6. Suggest interests to add based off of friends' interests (triadic closure)